Configuration Export and Import

 2. ConfigurationData Loss PreventionSettingsExport Configuration.

-Enterprise DLP notifies the data security administrator when the export completed successfully or if an error prevented a successful export.
+Enterprise DLP notifies you when the export completes successfully or if an error prevented a successful export.

 Enterprise DLP exports the following configuration objects: